Back

 • Organize the parent-child relationships of already created targets.
 Arrangement of this relation greatly influences the construction of the database.

-• Example: When a customer places an order, there is a relationship with the ordered product, and that relationship can be multiple ordered products for one customer (one-to-many relationship).
+• Example: When a customer places an order, there is a relationship with the order product, and that relationship can be multiple order products for one customer (one-to-many relationship).

 • Example: One product can be ordered by multiple customers, so there is a relationship between one product and multiple order products (one-to-many relationship)

-• Consider STI inheritance, polymorphic relationships where appropriate
+• STI inheritance, polymorphic relationships can be set as needed.

 • Example: To inherit the user and make the customer and the person in charge an STI relationship, specify the inheritance source of the customer and the person in charge as the user.

-• Example: A polymorphic relationship associates an image target with a product, user, etc. that needs the image through a virtual parent.
+• Example: A polymorphic relationship associates an image target through a virtual parent to a product, user, etc. that needs the image.
 At this time, the parent target (product, user, etc.) associates the virtual parent as a child.
-The virtual parent is deleted when the set child side association is deleted, and the relationship with the related parent is also deleted.
+The virtual parent is deleted when you delete the child side association that you set, and the relationship with the related parent is also deleted.

 process8